SAP-samples/teched2025-AD161/README.md

 The exercise is divided in five parts.
 In the Getting Started section we prepare the _cds toolkit_ and set up the local workspace.
-In exercise 1 we will create a CAP app "xflights" that serves flight master data.
+In exercise 1 we will create CAP app "xflights" that serves flight master data.
-In exercise 2 we will create a CAP app "xtravels" that consumes the masterdata from "xflights".
+In exercise 2 we will create CAP app "xtravels" that consumes the masterdata from "xflights".
 In exercise 3 we will import an S/4 Data Product to the "xtravels" app and run it locally in mock mode.
 In exercise 4 we will deploy the database model of "xtravels" to a HANA Cloud, connect the Data Product with a BDC tenant and run the app in hybrid mode.

 - [Getting Started](exercises/ex0/)
 - [Exercise 1 - Build CAP app xflights](exercises/ex1/)